y4050/Project-1/README.md

     The pet img will change to a different set of imgs, to look like it is eating.

   ## Train
-    Same concept with feed function, but will increase both the Growth and Hunger.
+    Same concept with feed function,
+    but will increase both the Growth and Hunger.

   ## Hunger
     Hungriness will increase over time, using setInterval.
     When Hunger reaches 100%, game will be over.

   ## Growth
     Growth can be increased by using the Train function.
-When it reaches 100%, change to a different set of pet imgs, to indicate the pet has evovled.
-And reset the Train value to 0.
-Will probably only include one evolution, when Growth reaches its second 100%, log "You won"
+    When it reaches 100%, change to a different set of pet imgs, to indicate the pet has evovled and reset Growth to 0.
+    Will probably only include one evolution,
+    when Growth reaches its second 100%, log "You won"

   # Features